The noise correction module are very efficient but more than luma noise, one of the problem with digital camera is banding noise.

 I used Dfine2 at the moment and it's able to apply a banding correction in a quite efficient way, but this software has a sloppy gui...

-#9 Updated by gnujsa _ about 4 years ago
+#9 Updated by gnujsa _ over 6 years ago

 There is a filter in gmic for gimp, called "Repair / Banding denoise", and sometime it work well for this type of noise.
 I don't know how it work, but it's not automatic.
 With wrong parameters, it can add banding noise instead of removing it.

-#10 Updated by Robert Richard about 4 years ago
+#10 Updated by Robert Richard over 6 years ago

 Pretty cool!
 Thanks for the link, there are sources available which may require to dig into the code a bit!The fact it is not automatic is not a problem.
 In the script I wrote, it wasn't automatic.
 Actually there are from a french research institute.
 I guess we can as for reference for that.